SandraXXL/CutiScan-AI-skin-disease-diagnosis-web-platform/README.md

 ## Folder Structure

-templates: all web files are under this folder
+templates: all web pages are under this folder

-static & example: images for displaying on web pages
+static & example: images for displaying on the web

 uploads: your uploaded skin images will be stored in here